S1mpleyang/ConstructionActionRecognition/README.md

 With these codes, you can reapper the results in our paper, or you can design your own model and train/test it through our codes.

+# update

+Our new work ["A teacher–student deep learning strategy for extreme low resolution unsafe action recognition in construction projects"](https://www.sciencedirect.com/science/article/abs/pii/S1474034623004226) is pubilshed in Advanced Engineering Informatics.
+We focus on extramely low resolution (28pixels x 28pixel) action recognition task in construction site using extramely low-resolution CMA dataset.
+You can gain more details in the publish paper.

 # Step1
 Create virtual environment
 ```